 - 1. For any pavement markings installed within City of Richland Right-of-Way, follow WSDOT Standard Plan Section M guidance for type of markings and dimensions.
-Any questions or potential deviations shall be discussed with the City Traffic Engineer. - All pavement marking applied on City of Richland roadways shall be retroreflective thermoplastic.
+Any questions or potential deviations shall be discussed with the City Traffic Engineer. - 2.
+All pavement marking applied on City of Richland roadways shall be retroreflective thermoplastic.
 The only exception is at roadway intersections with Washington Department of Transportation (WSDOT) roadways.
-For all roadway approaches at these intersections, please install markings utilizing WSDOT Standards.
+For all roadway approaches at these intersections, please install markings utilizing WSDOT Standards. - For any temporary pavement markings within City of Richland Right-of-Way, the contractor is allowed to use paint until the full roadway buildout is completed.
+The paint will be required to be removed prior to placing down the permanent pavement markings.